vedantt21/nos3-mantle/docs/wiki/Scenario_Nominal_Ops.md

 ### Connect to the Spacecraft

 Before you can do anything else with the spacecraft, you must connect to it.
 In the following script, this is done at least partly automatically (the `RADIO` interface is connected automatically), but with a real satellite this would have to be done first, in conjunction with the ground station and at the appropriate time for when your particular satellite would be in range.
+Note that the COSMOS `DEBUG` interface is supposed to be like having a direct interface to the spacecraft from the ground system using a debug port; while the COSMOS `RADIO` interface is supposed to be like interfacing the ground system to the spacecraft using a radio.

 ### Execute the pass script
 Open the script runner from the `NOS3 Launcher`.